Skip to main content

 In 2019, the altitudinous-voiced pop diva Ariana Grande released an exquisitely unconcerned breakup song titled "Thank U, Next" — a light, chiming smash that named several of her famous exes by name before carelessly banishing them from her heart forever with a wink and a smile.

-But the grief that motivates her seventh album, "Eternal Sunshine," is of a much deeper kind; it even borrows its title from Michel Gondry's 2004 film about the impossible fantasy of erasing a former relationship from memory.
+"Eternal Sunshine," is of a much deeper kind; it even borrows its title from Michel Gondry's 2004 film about the impossible fantasy of erasing a former relationship from memory.
 "I try to wipe my mind, just so I feel less insane," says Grande, 30, on the album's skittering, mid-tempo title track.
 The deep melancholy that pervades the song and most of the album reveals how well that went.

 "Eternal Sunshine" is Grande's first album in over three years, marking a significant break after a prolific period in which she released a successful album almost every year.
 Following the poised, polished "Sweetener" in 2018, she released two hastily produced albums that seemed more off-the-cuff and conversational: the intimate and revelatory "Thank U, Next" and the love-struck but less consistent "Positions."